 - Protecting and strengthening Social Security.
 Since Congress passed the Social Security Act in 1935, this program has touched the lives of almost every American.
 Social Security serves as a foundation for millions of retired Americans and provides vital support for Americans with disabilities and the surviving spouses and children of deceased workers.
 Nearly two-thirds of all American seniors depend on Social Security as a safety net.
 Social Security has kept more than 40 percent of all senior citizens in America out of poverty.
 More than one-third of all seniors rely on Social Security for at least 90 percent of their income.
 For almost two-thirds of seniors, Social Security makes up at least 50 percent of their income.
 I will continue to fight against risky schemes that would privatize Social Security and turn it from a guarantee of a secure retirement into a gamble where only the big financial companies on Wall Street would be the sure winners.
 If these schemes had been in place during previous years, millions of Americans would have lost their Social Security in the stock market.
 I will also continue to push for sensible reforms to extend the solvency of Social Security by decades.

 - Making sure that Medicare is buying the best health care at the best price.
 Under the current system, there are still huge and unjustified disparities in the way Medicare pays doctors and hospitals.
 For example, in 2015, Medicare spent almost $14,000 for the care of a typical beneficiary in Miami-Dade County in Florida, but only $8,500 for a patient in Hennepin County in Minnesota.
-I am working to continue reforming Medicare so that it pays providers based on quality, not on quantity of services provided, and reduces these unfair payment disparities.
+I am working to continue making sure Medicare pays providers based on quality, not on quantity of services provided, and reduces these unfair payment disparities.

 - Assisting families in caring for seniors.
 More than half of Americans turning 65 today are projected to need some type of long-term care in their lives.
 Seniors want to be able to live independently and stay in their own homes as long as possible and family support is essential to making that option available.
 While nursing homes and paid care providers serve our elderly in some situations, the vast majority of elder care comes from informal caregivers – more than half of whom are adult children taking care of their parents.
 Millions of families already find themselves members of the "sandwich generation," coping with the challenges and costs of caring for elderly parents at the same time they are caring for their own children.
 As the Baby Boomer generation ages, the numbers will continue to grow.
 Just as the country addressed the needs of working moms and dads in the 1970s, we must now address the needs of our working daughters and sons.
 We must also ensure that seniors are protected from fraud and abuse in nursing homes and assisted-living facilities.